syncfusion-content/wpf-docs/wpf/Diagram/Interaction/Dragging/Drag.md

 ## Dragging Diagram elements in vertical/horizontal axis

-Diagram provides support to drag its elements in either vertical or horizontal directions by Shift dragging.
-It can be done by pressing the shift key then drag the Diagram elements.
+Diagram provides support to drag its elements in either vertical or horizontal directions by hold down SHIFT key while you drag the diagram elements.

 ![Shift Dragging](Drag_Images/ShiftDragging.gif)